What is a Game Design Document and How to Write it?

 In this article you will learn:

 A brief summary of what the game is meant to be.
-Imagine that you want to recommend a new game to a friend and need to briefly explain what it is all about.
-Operate with references to other games, define the title, genre, audiovisual aesthetics, as well as target platforms and audience of the production.
+Imagine that you want to recommend a new video game to a friend and need to briefly explain what it is all about.
+Operate with references to other video games, define the title, genre, audiovisual aesthetics, game engine, as well as target platforms and audience of the production.

 Gameplay and Game Mechanics

-Probably one of the longest segments of a GDD.
+Probably one of the longest segments of a video game design document.
 This is where you should put a list of key mechanics and a comprehensive description of the rules governing them.
 The questions that you should answer in this section could be:

 The locations and landscape elements within them should be listed here.
-A good GDD should describe locations in terms of:
+A good game design document should describe locations in terms of:

-Thanks to this, the artists will be able to do their jobs more efficiently.
+Thanks to this, the artists will be able to do their jobs more efficiently during the development.
 If the area is to be used as a boss fight room, they will know to place additional medkits and ammunition for the player to gather.
 If the player is to sneak through the level, they will plan the location of hidden passages, covers, etc.

 In this section, describe which musical aesthetics you are measuring.
 Which instruments best emphasize the atmosphere of the game?
 What ambient sounds will accompany exploration?
 Are the noises meant to scare the player or to evoke a feeling of safety?
+What sound effects will you need to add?
 It is worth including exemplary references to the soundtracks of other productions.

 User Interface (UI)